gitter-ram/mail-merge-to-pdf/README.md

 10. run the script and answer the questions that follow.

 # Troubleshooting
-1. "I have a G-Mail but there is a login error: application specific password ...
-What do I do?"<br>
+1. **"I have a G-Mail but there is a login error: application specific password ...
+What do I do?"**<br>
-Ans.
 Go to https://myaccount.google.com/apppasswords and create an app password for your account.
 Then enter this password in the password section of the script.